 Sometimes, you just can’t avoid driving through mud.
 Whether you’re parking in an unpaved lot at a concert venue or pulling off the pavement to go camping, odds are that at some point, you’re going to have to navigate some mud and muck.
 Drive through enough of it, and you’re probably going to get stuck.
 With tires spinning, mud flying and forward progress halted, what is a driver to do?

-Oftentimes, the best and quickest way to get your truck unstuck is to have another truck simply pull you out.
-Using a webbed recovery strap, attach the strap to both trucks’ tow hitches, frame-mounted tow hooks or the frame itself, as long as you can get to them without putting tension on other, less solid parts of the vehicles.
+Oftentimes, the best and quickest way to get your truck unstuck can be to have another truck simply pull you out.
+Using a webbed recovery strap or tow strap, attach the strap to both trucks’ tow hitches, frame-mounted tow hooks or the frame itself, as long as you can get to them without putting tension on other, less solid parts of the vehicles.
 Never attach a strap to a bumper, axles, parts of the suspension or the hitch ball, as these parts can get easily damaged.
-Once attached, the mobile vehicle should pull most of the slack from the strap, leaving just enough room for the mobile vehicle to get up a little speed before pulling on the stuck one.
+Once attached, the mobile vehicle should slowly pull most of the slack from the strap, leaving just enough room for the mobile vehicle to get up a little speed before pulling on the stuck one.

 The mobile vehicle should accelerate slowly, gradually — never stomp the gas, as this may lead to damage of either vehicle or the strap, according to OffRoaders.com.
 The driver of the stuck vehicle should put it in gear and begin applying gas as the vehicle starts to move.
 Bystanders should stay two to three car lengths from the vehicles and out of their path of travel in the event the strap breaks or one of the vehicles begins to slide.